 Another fatal incident took place in West Kalimantan province, where a 44-year-old woman was attacked by a crocodile while working on a palm oil plantation.
 Despite attempts by her colleague to save her, she was dragged by the crocodile into a ditch.
 Her body was discovered 90 minutes later, still in the crocodile’s grip.

-Particularly, the Bangka island region, one of the world’s richest tin-mining areas, has become a hotspot for these deadly encounters.
+The Bangka island region, one of the world’s most affluent tin-mining areas, has become a hotspot for these deadly encounters.
 Decades of tin exploitation have left the island deforested, creating thousands of abandoned mining pits that have become new habitats for crocodiles.
-As land deposits diminish, miners are increasingly moving to coastal areas, further displacing these predators from their traditional territories.
+Miners increasingly move to coastal areas as land deposits diminish, displacing these predators from their traditional territories.

 Environmental experts attribute the rise in attacks to several factors.
 The Indonesian archipelago is home to 14 species of crocodiles, with a significant population of estuarine crocodiles that thrive in the local climate.
 Overfishing has reduced their natural food supplies, while coastal development and widespread tin mining have destroyed their habitats, forcing them closer to human settlements.